Cleveland (Qld)

 Cleveland features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 67.0% of all households, including 23.5% couples with children, 31.2% couples without children, and 11.3% single parent families.
-Non-family households account for the remaining 33.0%, with lone person households at 31.0% and group households comprising 2.1%.
+Non-family households account for the remaining 33.0%, with lone person households at 31.0% and group households comprising 2.1% of the total.
 The median household size is 2.3 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households